Sudarshan Ghosh Dastidar

 Sudarshan Ghosh Dastidar is an Indian doctor and a former Indian politician and the Minister for Environmental Affairs in the Government of West Bengal.
-He is also an MLA, elected from the Mahisadal constituency in the 2011 West Bengal state assembly election.
+He was also an MLA, elected from the Mahisadal constituency in the 2011 West Bengal state assembly election.

 His wife, Dr. Kakoli Ghosh Dastidar, a gynecologist, has been involved in active politics under the stewardship of Trinamool Congress leader and Chief Minister of West Bengal, Ms. Mamata Banerjee.
 She is an elected member of the 15th, 16th and 17th Lok Sabha from Barasat in West Bengal and the Deputy Leader of the Trinamool in Lok Sabha.
 Before his recent induction into state politics he has been known as one of the leading infertility practitioners in India since 1981.
 He is widely recognized as one of the pioneers in test tube baby research in the country.

 Education

-Dr. Sudarsan Ghosh Dastidar received his MBBS degree and also his M.D in Obstetrics and Gynecology from R.G.Kar Medical College, then affiliated to University of Calcutta.
-He subsequently visited several advanced centres for training such as Cornell University/Weill Medical Center, New York; and the Albert Einstein Institute in the United States of America, Erasmus University, Netherlands.
-He met Prof Robert Edwards and went to Bourne Hall Clinic in Cambridge for training.
+Dr. Sudarsan Ghosh Dastidar received his MBBS degree and also his M.D. in Obstetrics and Gynecology from R. G. Kar Medical College and Hospital.
+He subsequently visited several advanced centres for training such as Cornell University/Weil Medical Centre, New York, and the Albert Einstein Institute in the United States of America, Erasmus University, Netherlands.
+He met Prof. Robert Edwards and went to Bourne Hall Clinic in Cambridge for training.